 C# 9

 When you target .NET 5, you can use C# 9.
-Here are some of features you can adopt.
+Here are some of the features you can adopt.

 Records